 Senate Bill 239 would undermine these efforts in numerous ways.
-Foremost is that these rural districts cannot afford the required costly studies that may be triggered by requirements that are not defined in the bill.
+Foremost is that these rural districts cannot afford the required costly studies that may be triggered by this bill.
+Second, the study's requirements, both in what triggers the study and its content, are not well defined in the bill.
 In addition, processing time and more costs are added into the mix by the requirement that an agreement is subject to a review by the firefighters associations and a discretionary, conditional approval by LAFCOs.

+S:\Legislation\2015-2016\SB 239 Opposition--Fire Service Extensions--GOVERNOR BROWN .docx

+Request for Veto: SB 239 (Hertzberg) September 11, 2015 Page 2 of 2

 The benefits of the process as outlined in SB 239 are unknown to this LAFCO; but the potential harm by requiring burdensome studies and unnecessary scrutiny is very large.
-It is conceivable that if these requirements were law, all of the current negotiations would not only be discouraged, but stop altogether.
+It is conceivable that had these requirements already been law, all of the negotiations currently underway in El Dorado County would not only have been discouraged, but would not have happened altogether.

-S:\Legislation\2015-2016\SB 239 Opposition-Fire Service Extensions-ALGC .docx

-SB 239 Position Letter - Oppose July 13, 2015 Page 2 of 2

 El Dorado LAFCO believes that locally elected officials and their administrators are in the best position to provide the necessary direction to their staff in ensuring sustainable, cost effective fire and EMS services.
 If that means districts enter into contracts among themselves (or with CalFIRE) to achieve that goal, then they should retain that authority.
 To add more obstacles, such as giving LAFCOs the ability to amend or disapprove an agreement entered into by two or more local governing boards, undermines the discretion of those officials in pursuing contracts for service as a potential solution.